tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 This video was made for ROM2, but is relevant to this version, ROM3.
 :::

-In this section, you must do the followiung:
+In this section, you must do the following:

 1. Identify a "standard" methodology used to plan the project, e.g., ADDIE or SDLC.
 2. Describe the project steps to be completed in each phase of the methodology, e.g., analysis, design, etc.